Table of contents

 You can also create a custom email newsletter that discusses current photography trends (you can send subscribers to your blog) and presents your latest work.

 6. Offer your services pro bono

-7. Partner with businesses and organizations in your community
+7. Partner with businesses and organisations in your community

 There are a few ways to think about partnerships, depending on whether you’re looking to sell prints or your services as a photographer.

-Many neighborhood coffee shops and other pop-up stores feature local artwork from professionals in the area.
-So if you have prints, introduce yourself to small business owners in your area and see if they are open to a similar arrangement.
+Many neighbourhood coffee shops and other pop-up stores feature local artwork from professionals in the area.
+If you have prints, introduce yourself to small business owners in your area and see if they are open to a similar arrangement.
 For them it’s an easy way to decorate their space (you may also offer a commission based on sales), and it’s a great opportunity for you to get more eyes on your work.

-If you’re looking to promote your services as a photographer, think about partnering with local organizations or businesses related to the type of photography you specialize in.
+If you’re looking to promote your services as a photographer, think about partnering with local organisations or businesses related to the type of photography you specialise in.
 If you’re a wedding or event photographer, for example, introduce yourself to local event planners who can recommend your services to their clients.

 8. Sell your photography online